villfa/composer-substitution-plugin/README.md

 * `include`: The value is the string returned by a PHP file.
 * `env`: The value is an ENV variable.
 * `constant`: The value comes from a constant or a class constant.
+* `process`: The value is the output of the processed command.